ABOUT US

 A material’s surface can behave (e.g., melt, solidify, form structures, or react) rather differently compared to its bulk.
 This is particularly true when it comes to dynamic liquid metal systems

-An irreversible wetting state resulting from the intimate (direct) interfacial contact established by a suitable metallic liquid-solid couple, usually involves interdiffusion and new phase formation
+An irreversible wetting state resulting from the intimate (reactive) interfacial contact established by a suitable metallic liquid-solid couple, which often involves interdiffusion and new phase formation

 Ordering